ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 This synchronous rejection is typically done in one of two ways:

-*  Full rejection, wherein the SMTP server issues a 5xy reply code as an indication to the SMTP client that the transaction failed; the SMTP client is then responsible for generating a notification that delivery failed (see [@!RFC5321, section 4.2.5]).
+*  Full rejection, wherein the SMTP server issues a 5xy reply code to the DATA command as an indication to the SMTP client that the transaction failed;
+   the SMTP client is then responsible for generating a notification that delivery failed (see [@!RFC5321, section 4.2.5]).

-*  A "silent discard", wherein the SMTP server returns a 2xy reply code implying to the client that delivery (or, at least, relay) was successfully completed, but then simply discarding the message with no further action.
+*  A "silent discard", wherein the SMTP server returns a 2xy reply code implying to the client that delivery (or, at least, relay) was successfully completed, but then simply discards the message with no further action.

 Each of these has a cost.
 For instance, a silent discard can help to